Skip to main content

 Getting Started

-Illumina Connected Annotations is written in C# using .NET Core (an amazing runtime environment that currently runs on Windows, Linux, Mac OS X, and in Docker images).
-Once .NET Core has been downloaded, all you need to do is grab the source, compile it, and grab the data files.
+Illumina Connected Annotations is written in C# using .NET Core runtime environment, which is compatible with Windows, Linux, Mac OS X, and Docker images.
+Once .NET Core has been downloaded, all you need to do is obtain the source code, compile it, and download the data files.

 tip

-Illumina Connected Annotations currently uses .NET6.0.
-Please make sure that you have the most current runtime from the .NET Core downloads page.
+Illumina Connected Annotations requires .NET6.0.
+Ensure that you have the required runtime installed from the .NET Core downloads page.

 Getting Illumina Connected Annotations